corda/corda-solutions/bn-apps/memberships-management/README.md

 CorDapp configuration is red from the `membership-service.properties` file on the CorDapp's classpath.

 Please see [FullBNMSFlowDemo](./membership-service/src/test/kotlin/net/corda/businessnetworks/membership/FullBNMSFlowDemo.kt) for how-to-use example.

+Note that during development you can take advantage of the following classes that encapsulate some commonly used logic:
+* If you are a business network operator: `BusinessNetworkOperatorFlowLogic` and `BusinessNetworkOperatorInitiatedFlow`
+* If you are a business network member: `BusinessNetworkAwareInitiatedFlow` Look at their respective class annotations for details.

 ## Member configuration